How children and young people may react

 Where to go for more support

-Remember that with the right support from the people around them, most children and young people will be able to cope with having a parent in prison.
+Remember that with the right support from the people around them, most children and young people will be able to cope with parental separation.
 However you might also want to consider extra help or support:

 Who to contact if you're still concerned